-Tanja Bueltmann has recently joined the School of Humanities and is working within the History department, bringing to the university a wealth of knowledge and international experience.
-We caught up with Tanja to find out more about her journey to Strathclyde...
+Tanja Bueltmann joined the School of Humanities in 2020 and works within the History department.
+We interviewed Tanja in 2020 to find out more about her role and career.

 Tell us a little bit about your career so far...